-DESCRIPTION Genmaicha is a blend of green tea with toasted brown rice.
-The blend was developed during the Second...
+DESCRIPTION Genmaicha loose leaf tea is a blend of green tea with toasted brown rice.
+This organic green tea blend was developed during the Second...
 View full product details

-DESCRIPTION Houjicha is a bancha grade green tea (leaf and stems) that have been roasted.
+DESCRIPTION Houjicha is a bancha grade organic Japanese green tea (leaf and stems) that have been roasted.
 The tea yields a warm nutty cup with...
 View full product details

-DESCRIPTION Our Kukicha is made largely from stems and leaves of organically grown Gyokuro and Sencha.
+DESCRIPTION Our Kukicha is made largely from stems and leaves of organically grown Gyokuro and Sencha teas.
 It has a mellow flavor (similar but muted...
 View full product details

-DESCRIPTION Our Sencha has a cool, sweet-vegetal character, with flavors that leaves you refreshed and centered.
-Japan started making sencha in the 18th century.
-The...
+DESCRIPTION Our Organic Sencha Green Tea has a cool, sweet-vegetal character, with flavors that leaves you refreshed and centered.
+Japan started making sencha green tea...
 View full product details